varnish/varnish-wiki/source/content/tutorials/varnish/multiple_varnishes.rst

 Backends and Virtual Hosts in Varnish
 -------------------------------------

-Varnish fully supports virtual hosts.
+Varnish fully supports virtual hosts!

-They might however work in a somewhat counter-intuitive fashion since they are never declared explicitly.
-You set up the routing of incoming HTTP requests in `vcl_recv`.
-If you want this routing to be done on the basis of virtual hosts you just need to inspect req.http.host.
+They might however work in a somewhat *counter-intuitive fashion* since they are never declared explicitly.
+You have to set up the routing of incoming HTTP requests in `vcl_recv`.
+If you want this routing to be done on the basis of virtual hosts, you just need to inspect req.http.host.

 You can have something like this: